 Why would someone want to get a month ahead?

-I like telling stories, so let me introduce you to Terri.
+I like telling stories, so allow me to introduce you to Terri so she can show you how to get ahead in life financially.

 This leaves her with $250 until the first, and this is easily spent on food and utilities.
 She has no car payment; however, her car is in need of repairs.
 She wants to set money aside for the expense, but she has to pay childcare.